 Many activities have been undertaken to boost productivity through innovation, make the industry more lucrative, and build a new future for the sector.
 Construction Scotland (the industry leadership group) has launched an industry-led construction innovation centre, which will focus and deliver HEI support/expertise and accelerate the development of new construction products, systems and services by businesses.

 As far as retention of staff is concerned, communication with employees to make sure that the salaries and benefits in place are at the market rate is the key to retention.

 Adam Emery, who has joined as a Senior Consultant brings 5 years of experience, specialising in the construction sector in North-east Scotland.
-Over the past 5 years, he has established an extensive candidate network which allows him to provide high quality service to clients and recruit the best people for their business.
+Over the past 5 years, he has established an extensive candidate network that allows him to provide high-quality service to clients and recruit the best people for their business.